katyem/QuizzesToXML/README.md

 # QuizzesToXML

-## Convert quiz files from Aiken format to XML for Canvas LMS
+## Convert multiple-choice quiz files from Aiken format to XML for Canvas LMS

 Summary of the R code used to transform quizzes from Aiken format text files into xml files for La Tech's Canvas Learning Mgt System.